-Dappled light refers to that spotted light which typically comes through gaps in a tree canopy.
-Below is a great example by Claude Monet—notice the spots of light orange amongst the dark purple shadows.
+Dappled light refers to the spotted light that typically comes through gaps in a tree canopy.
+Below is a great example by Claude Monet.
+Notice the spots of light orange amongst the dark purple shadows.

 The shapes created by the dappled light vary based on:

 - The shapes of the gaps which light is coming through (which tend to change frequently with the wind); and

 - The plane where the light is hitting.

 The shapes are also elliptical in nature, meaning they elongate as they get further into the distance.

 Below is a photo of what dappled light looks like in life, along with a close-up.
 This was taken on a clear day, late in the morning.
 Warm, dappled light was shooting through the gaps in the leaves on the right-hand side.

 Another important observation is the soft gradation between light and shadow.
 You can see this clearly in the close-up below.

 Below are some more examples, starting with another painting by Claude Monet featuring dense trees and dappled light hitting the rough ground.
 In this case, Monet appears to have scumbled thick and saturated color over a dark foundation of greens and reds.
 Also, notice how the dappled light roughly follows the contour of the land.